spinnaker/spinnaker.github.io/guides/user/canary/index.md

    (Any that you leave ungrouped are evaluated, but they don't contribute to the success or failure of the canary run.)

-   You can think of this configuration as a templated query against your metric store.
+   You can think of this configuration as a templated set of queries against your metric store.

 1. In any deployment pipeline that will use canary, [add one or more canary stages](/guides/user/canary/stage/).